liorkv/NNR-Classifier/README.md

 ## Overview

-This project contains an implementation of a classifier that uses a nearest neighbor approach with a specified radius.
-It reads data from CSV files for training, validation, and testing.
-The classifier is trained and validated to find the optimal radius and then makes predictions on the test data using the optimal radius.
-Finally, the classification accuracy is calculated and printed.
+The Nearest Neighbor Radius (NNR) Classifier is a variation of the K-Nearest Neighbors (KNN) classifier.
+Instead of considering the majority vote within the K nearest neighbors of an instance, the NNR classifier inspects all the instance's neighbors within a given radius.
+It then assigns a label based on the majority vote of the neighbors within the radius.

 ## Usage